 Roy Rogers

 “Roy Rogers means the modern master in the art of slide guitar.
-His versatility with the technique is nothing short of astonishing.” – All Music Guide
+His versatility with the technique is nothing short of astonishing.” ~ All Music Guide

 “That’s not a slide on Roy Rogers’ pinky; it’s a time machine.
 With it, Rogers transports you to the Mississippi Delta’s past and future. – Guitar Player

 “I’m the guy that always likes to push the envelope,” Rogers says, at home in Northern California.
-“We have always covered a lot of ground with other artists that have had synergy with our musical tastes, and my band has been with me for many years – we just sync so well.
-I’ve been very fortunate through the years to collaborate with many gifted artists that I admire and consider longtime friends.”
+“We have always covered a lot of ground with other artists that I have had synergy with our musical tastes, and my band has been with me for many years – we just sync so well.
+I’ve been very fortunate through the years to collaborate with many gifted musicians that I admire and consider longtime friends.”

-Born in Redding in 1950 and named after Hollywood’s King of the Cowboys, Rogers grew up in the Bay Area of California and started playing guitar at the age of 12.
-He was entranced by recordings of the blues, especially the work of Robert Johnson, and by age 13 was playing in a local R & R band.
-Rogers quickly became a blues fanatic and hit the San Francisco’s ‘60s club scene, even once taking his little brother to see Jimi Hendrix perform.
-His life changed when John Lee Hooker asked him to go on tour in 1982.
-Rogers became John’s friend, musical director, business manager on the road, and eventually his producer for four Grammy albums of note: “The Healer”, which won a Grammy for both Hooker and Raitt, as well as “Mr. Lucky”, “Boom Boom”, and “Chill Out”.
-Rogers also produced “Friends of Mine” and “The Long Ride” for folk legend Ramblin’ Jack Elliott, which also garnered Grammy nominations.
+Born in Redding in 1950 and named after Hollywood’s King of the Cowboys, Rogers grew up in the Bay Area of California and started playing guitar at the age of 12 and became entranced by the recordings of the blues, especially Robert Johnson at age 15.
+By age 13 he was playing in a local R & B band and quickly became a young blues fanatic hitting the San Francisco’s ‘60s club scene.
+When Hooker asked him to go on tour in 1982, it changed his life becoming John’s friend, musical director, biz manager on the road and eventually his producer for 4 Grammy albums of note “The Healer”, which won a Grammy for both Hooker & Raitt, as well as the releases of “Mr. Lucky”; Boom Boom & Chill Out.
+In addition, producing releases for folk legend Ramblin’ Jack Elliott Rogers “Friends of Mine” and “The Long Ride” for Elliott which also garnered Grammy nominations.

-“Rogers turns in performances that are searing, soulful, and spiritual by turns…” – Washington Post
+“Rogers turns in performances that are searing, soulful, and spiritual by turns …” Washington Post

 Steve Ehrmann